node-packages/elasticsearch-dump/README.md

 [DEPRECATED] elasticdump-next
 ==================

 ### This module has been deprecated.
 I was asked to become a maintainer of __taskrabbit/elasticsearch-dump__.
-Because the works does overlap I am deprecating this module.
-All future updates will be added to that repository.
-Thanks !
+Because of the overlap I have decided to deprecate this module.
+All changes from __elasticdump-next__ has already been merged & future updates will be added to that repository.
+Thanks for your support !

 Tools for moving and saving indicies.